Dillon Hall: Traditions

-Dillon's signature event of every year was formerly the Dillon Hall Pep Rally, hosted on South Quad on the Thursday preceding the first home game.
+Dillon's signature event of every year was formerly the Dillon Hall Pep Rally now called the Rockne Rally, hosted on South Quad on the Thursday preceding the first home game.
 The pep rally was a comedy/variety show performed outside of Dillon the Thursday before the first home football game of the fall.
 Dillon's current signature event is Opening Day, a wiffle ball tournament between the sections of Dillon.
 The hall gives out free food, as well as hosts games and activities in the courtyard between Dillon and South Dining Hall.
 Dillon's other major events are Milkshake Mass and the Big Red Dog Dance with Alumni Hall.
 Alumni Hall is the traditional rival of Dillon.